 Thesis

-DESIGN.md Changed My AI Web Design Workflow teaches a practical interfaces + open design move: This video walks through Ora.build's DESIGN.md workflow: using a reusable design-system file to generate new pages that share the same visual DNA, importing a real website URL (with screenshot plus auto-generated DESIGN.md as references) to recreate a strong base, and then transforming that base into something original using prompt references, component reuse, and model choice (GPT-5.5, Gemini 3.1 Pro, Claude Opus).
+DESIGN.md Changed My AI Web Design Workflow teaches a practical design system move: This video walks through Ora.build's DESIGN.md workflow: using a reusable design-system file to generate new pages that share the same visual DNA, importing a real website URL (with screenshot plus auto-generated DESIGN.md as references) to recreate a strong base, and then transforming that base into something original using prompt references, component reuse, and model choice (GPT-5.5, Gemini 3.1 Pro, Claude Opus).

 The goal is not to remember the video.
 The goal is to extract the operating principle, tie it to timestamped evidence, test how far the claim transfers, and make something reusable.